Just Act Normal: Production

 The series is adapted by Janice Okoh from her own stage play Three Birds, which original 2013 production had Michaela Coel and Susan Wokoma.
 The setting has been moved from South London to Birmingham.
 The series is directed by Nathaniel Martello-White.
 The series is from producers The Forge Entertainment, as was originally titled as We Go Again.

 The six-part series is the first television roles for the three lead actors: Chenée Taylor (who plays Tiana), Kaydrah Walker-Wilkie (Tanika) and Akins Subair (Tionne), but also includes Romola Garai, Sam Buchanan, Talitha Wing, Ivanno Jeremiah and Jamelia, with a guest role for Jennifer Metcalfe.

 Filming took place in Birmingham and Coventry in June 2024.

 Broadcast

-Just Act Normal is broadcast on BBC Three from 16 April 2025.
+Just Act Normal premiered on 16 April 2025 on BBC Three.

 Reception

 Critical response

 The series has received positive reviews and praise from critics.
 In a 5-star review for The Guardian, Lucy Mangan summarized it as "heartbreaking, hugely funny, endlessly subtle ... incredible TV", and described the "youthful cast" as "exceptional".
 Writing for RadioTimes.com, Morgan Cormack said "levity, comedy and charm [were all] delivered flawlessly through [the] three newcomer leads."

+Walker-Wilkie was nominated for the Breakthrough Award at the 2026 Royal Television Society Programme Awards.